ebarati/CohortProject_2022/Week3_Olivia/Business_Application2.md

-Business Application of the gate model Shor's algorithm
+# Business Application of the gate model Shor's algorithm

+# Technical problem

 - Impelementation of the Shor's algorithm: